objektwerks/healthcharts/README.md

 README
 ------
 >As of 2023.4.25, sbt run fails with a NULL logger error and missing resource error due to a classpath issue.
 >Running App via VSCode embedded run command works!
+The packaged app works as well!
 Troubleshooting in progress.

 Charts
 ------